 Each eligible employee is automatically enrolled in the Plan, at a contribution rate of 6% on a pre-tax basis, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
-Participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of eleven designated Vanguard age-based, retirement target date funds until changed by the participant.
+Participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of eleven designated Vanguard age-based retirement target date funds until changed by the participant.
 Additionally, on an annual basis, employee deferrals are automatically increased by 1%, up to a maximum contribution rate of 10%, unless the employee elects to decline.
-During 2018, participants may contribute up to \$18,500 of annual compensation, on a pre-tax or after-tax basis, as defined in the Plan.
-Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$6,000 ("catch-up contributions") to the Plan that year.
+During 2021, participants may contribute up to \$19,500 of annual compensation, on a pre-tax or after-tax basis, as defined in the Plan.
+Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$6,500 ("catch-up contributions") to the Plan that year.

 The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$5,000.
 Participant and employer matching contributions are invested as directed by the participant.
 The Company may also elect to make a profit sharing contribution to the Plan in the form of cash.
-During 2018, the Company's profit sharing contributions totaled \$1,960,484, and were paid in March 2019.
+During 2021, the Company's profit sharing contribution totaled \$2,011,512, and was paid in March 2022.